Skip to main content

 }

-3. Build for Production
+4. Build for Production

 npm run prod

-4. Pack your Theme for Sharing
+5. Pack Your Theme for Sharing

-├── how-to-install.txt # (optional) Instructions for installing the theme.
+├── how-to-install.txt # (optional) Installation instructions

 ├── resources/